 Orangevale Pedestrian Accident Lawyer

-Crossing the street can be a deadly venture in and around Orangevale, California.
-For example, the 19-year-old driver of a Chrysler 300M was traveling westbound on Central Avenue in Orangevale when he hit an 82-year-old woman who was crossing the street.
-The victim was transported to Mercy San Juan Hospital with severe head and internal injuries and later died as a result of her injuries.
+Crossing the street can be deadly in and around Orangevale, California.
+For example, a 19-year-old driver of a Chrysler 300M was traveling westbound on Central Avenue in Orangevale when he hit an 82-year-old woman who was crossing the street.
+The victim was transported to Mercy San Juan Hospital with severe head and internal injuries and later died due to her injuries.

-- Traumatic brain injury or serious head wound
+- Traumatic brain injury or severe head wound

 - Lacerations to the face and body